 and exit the roundabout.
 England and France employ the most roundabouts.

-Let's hope that all your stops are pleasant, but you should note the places
+Let's hope that all your stops are pleasant, but you should note the countries

 where they're less likely to be so.
-Geneva's International Road Federation has
+In this important respect see

 Most countries empower their police to collect fines on the spot from